syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-dotnet-cli.md

 ## Create a Blazor Server side project using .NET Core CLI

-Run the following command line to create a new Blazor Server application.
+Run the following command line to create a new Blazor Server application and navigate to new application directory.

 ```
 dotnet new blazorserver -o WebApplication1